junior-devleague/aws-photo-bucket/README.md

 7. Create a button.
 When user clicks the button, it should initiate an Axios GET request to your specific Lambda URL, which then triggers your specific lambda to make a request to the `treasure-chest-capstone` S3 bucket, then will dynamically display all the images from the public S3 bucket on to the client-side.

+## Stretch Goal - Use `aws-cli` to create bucket and to host your rendered images
-8. Use the aws-cli commands referenced below to enable static website hosting on ***YOUR*** S3 bucket.
+Use the aws-cli commands referenced below to enable static website hosting on ***YOUR*** S3 bucket.
 Then run appropriate command to sync your client-side files to your bucket(ie. html, css, js files).
 Your public url will be in the format of ```http://YOUR_BUCKET_NAME.s3-website-region.amazonaws.com/```.
 Test url in browser

 **Create a bucket**
 - Create a bucket using aws-cli https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html